sfc-gh-dwilczak/tutorials/docs/snowflake/security/network_policy/user/index.md

         ```

 We'll need a user to apply the policy to.
-Typically this is applied to a service user with an SSH key but you can apply it to who ever you want.
+Typically this is applied to a service user with an [Key Pair](https://sfc-gh-dwilczak.github.io/tutorials/snowflake/security/key_pair/) but you can apply it to who ever you want.
 You'll also want to update your I.P addresses since these are just for an example.
-=== ":octicons-image-16: Example"
+=== ":octicons-image-16: Code"

     ```sql linenums="1"
     use role accountadmin;

+    -- Create the user.
-    create user danielwilczak type = 'service';
+    create user <username> type = 'service';

+    -- OPTIONAL: Instead of using a password we can use an Key Pair.
+    -- alter user danielwilczak set rsa_public_key='';

+    -- Give the user a role.
-    grant role sysadmin to user danielwilczak;
+    grant role <role_name> to user <username>;

-    create network policy my_policy
+    -- Create the policy and add the I.P's that are allowed. create network policy <policy_name>
-        allowed_ip_list = ('18.210.29.198','34.230.230.9');
+        allowed_ip_list = ('<IP ADDRESS>','<SECOND IP ADDRESS IF NEEDED>');

-    alter user danielwilczak set network_policy = my_policy;
+    alter user <username> set network_policy = <policy_name> ;
     ```

-=== ":octicons-image-16: Example - With SSH Key"
+=== ":octicons-image-16: Example"

     ```sql linenums="1"
     use role accountadmin;

+    -- Create the user.
     create user danielwilczak type = 'service';

+    -- Give the user a role.
     grant role sysadmin to user danielwilczak;

-    -- Instead of using a password we will use an SSH key. alter user danielwilczak set
+    -- OPTIONAL: Instead of using a password we will use an Key Pair.
+    /*
+    alter user danielwilczak set
         rsa_public_key='MIIBIjANBgkqhkiG9w0BAQEFAAOCAQ8AMIIBCgKCAQEAzd7lfIGps+lBXrVCT05l
     92rDpYUsXyjtvAu26Q2z0k3/7n7HnZNmKjreIlGQJZlBe0Eud4LzqGX9Vbp53G2F